 Barclays' delivery of structural reform has significantly improved the likelihood of an orderly bail-in and subsequent restructure of the Group.
-Barclays met the UK ring-fencing requirements by transferring Barclays UK into BBUKPLC as a new legal entity which became Barclays' UK ring-fenced bank.
-Accordingly, Barclays International and Barclays UK, and the business lines they each comprise (please see above), now act as separate operating divisions.
-This structure simplifies the Group and reduces the likelihood that customers and clients - and the day-to-day services upon which each rely-will be put at risk by a failure in another part of the Group or shocks originating in global financial markets.
+Barclays met the UK ring-fencing requirements by transferring Barclays UK into BBUKPLC, which was a new legal entity that became Barclays' UK ring-fenced bank.
+Accordingly, Barclays UK, and the business lines it comprises (please see above), are separate operating divisions.
+This structure simplifies the Group and reduces the likelihood that UK customers and clients - and the day-to-day services upon which each rely - will be put at risk by a failure in another part of the Group or shocks originating in global financial markets.

-Since September 2017, Barclays UK and Barclays International have been supported by BXSL.
-BXSL facilitates the efficient operational continuity of operations, technology and functional services for business units and the execution of recovery and resolution plans in the event of financial difficulty, thereby strengthening and enhancing the overall resilience and resolvability of the Group.
+Since September 2017, the Barclays' operating divisions have been supported by BXSL facilitates the efficient operational continuity of operations, technology and functional services for business units and the execution of recovery and resolution plans in the event of financial difficulty, thereby strengthening and enhancing the overall resilience and resolvability of the Group.

-In addition, in response to US Federal Reserve Regulation YY,4 by 1 July 2016 Barclays had restructured its US operations and established BUSLLC as its US top-tier intermediate holding company to house Barclays' non-branch US operations and US subsidiaries and meet the Enhanced Prudential Standards set out in Regulation YY.
+In addition, in response to US Federal Reserve Regulation YY,7 by 1 July 2016 Barclays had restructured its US operations and established BUSLLC as its US top-tier intermediate holding company to house Barclays' non-branch US operations and US subsidiaries and meet the Enhanced Prudential Standards set out in Regulation YY.

-(b) Business simplification and rationalisation
+(b) Business strategy